PreTeXtBook/a11y/tests/README.md

 ### `acs-115`

 115 one-line expressions from [Active Calculus (Single)](https://activecalculus.org/), algorithmically created by Alexei Kolesnikov to have each symbol once, avoid repetition, and keep expressions small.

+### `acs-84`

+84 one-line expressions from [Active Calculus (Vector)](https://activecalculus.org/), algorithmically created by Alexei Kolesnikov to have each symbol once, avoid repetition, and keep expressions small.